Some people mistakenly believe that because herbs are "natural", as such they are "safe". The bad news is, that is not true.

 I often get emails from visitors to my site asking if it is safe to give dogs culinary herbs, such as rosemary, thyme, basil, oregano, parsley, dill, fennel, and ginger.

 These culinary herbs are safe for dogs.
 In fact, they are powerful antioxidants and rich in vitamins as well.
 You can definitely sprinkle some of these herbs on your dog's food on a regular basis so your dog can benefit from their nutritive and antioxidative properties.

 Read this article for more information on how to use some culinary herbs to support and enhance your dog's health.

 Different animals may react differently to the same herb.
 For example, certain herbs may cause slight allergic reaction in some pets, while other pets are unaffected.

-Some possible side-effects are:
+Some possible side effects are:

-Certain herbs are not unsafe herbs by themselves but, when used in conjunction with some conventional medicines, may interfere with the conventional drugs.
-Therefore, as a general rule, consult a holistic vet before using herbal treatments if your pet is on the following medications:
+To be safe, as a general rule, consult a holistic vet before using herbal treatments if your pet is on the following medications: